ryie0407/AnyDisc---Automated-AST-Imaging-and-Reporting-System/README.md

 ## Overview

-The **AnyDisc Automated AST Imaging and Reporting System** is a Python-based tool for automated analysis of antibiotic susceptibility test (AST) images.
-It uses a YOLO-based model to detect inhibition zones, recognize antibiotic disks, and annotate results directly onto the provided images.
-The system outputs processed images and corresponding result files in CSV format.
+The **AnyDisc Automated AST Imaging and Reporting System** is a Python-based tool that automates the analysis of antibiotic susceptibility test (AST) images.
+Using a YOLOv7-tiny model, it detects inhibition zones, identifies antibiotic disks, and annotates the results on the image.
+The processed images and CSV reports provide detailed insights into the detected zones and disk placements.

 ---

 ## Features

-- **Automated Detection**: Identifies inhibition zones and antibiotic disks using a pre-trained YOLO model.
+- **Automated Detection**: Detects inhibition zones and antibiotic disks with high accuracy.
-- **Annotation**: Annotates the processed image with zone and disk information.
+- **Annotation**: Automatically draws annotations on the provided image.
-- **CSV Export**: Outputs detailed information, including inhibition zone radius and disk position, in CSV format.
+- **CSV Export**: Outputs a detailed CSV file with inhibition zone measurements and antibiotic disk information.
-- **Device Agnostic**: Runs on either GPU or CPU based on system availability.
+- **Customizable**: The YOLOv7-tiny model allows for further training and expansion for additional antibiotic disk types or zone analyses.

 ---

 ## Prerequisites

-1. **Python 3.x**: Ensure Python is installed on your system.
+1. **Python 3.x**: Ensure Python is installed.
-2. **Dependencies**: Install the required Python packages using:
+2. **Dependencies**: Install required Python packages:
    ```bash
    pip install torch opencv-python-headless
    ```
-3. **Model Weights**: Ensure the YOLO model weights (`MIC_best.pt`) and antibiotic range data (`Drug_new.json`) are present in the working directory.
+3. **YOLOv7-tiny Model Weights**: Make sure the model weights (`MIC_best.pt`) and antibiotic data (`Drug_new.json`) are available in the working directory.

+---

+## Model Details: YOLOv7-Tiny

+The model used, **`MIC_best.pt`**, is based on **YOLOv7-tiny**, a lightweight and efficient object detection architecture.
+It is trained to detect inhibition zones and antibiotic disks in AST images.

+- **Future Expansion**:
+   If needed, you can retrain or fine-tune this model on additional datasets to expand its capabilities.
+This makes it suitable for:
+   - Adding more antibiotic types.
+   - Improving detection accuracy.
+   - Adapting the system to new use cases.

+- **Transfer Learning**:
+   Use this model as the foundation for further training by leveraging **YOLOv7-tiny**'s architecture and performance.
+This allows the system to support evolving antibiotic susceptibility testing needs.

+To retrain the model, you can gather additional data, annotate it, and fine-tune the model using YOLOv7's standard training procedures.

 ---